peterddrummond/xspde_matlab/doc/source/api.rst

 Simulation parameters
 ---------------------

-For each simulation in the ``input`` sequence, the input and functions are specified as a data structure, ``in``.
+For each simulation in the ``input`` sequence, the input parameters and functions are specified as a data structure, ``in``.
 These can be entered either interactively or as part of a simulation function file.
 The function file approach allows recycling and editing, so it is better for a large project.

 There are extensive default preferences to simplify the inputs.
 If any inputs are omitted, there are default values which are set by inpreferences in all cases.
 These defaults are changed by editing the inpreferences function.
 The :func:`xgrpreferences` function is used to supply graphics default values.